 1.6 million SF

-CRG is developing 1,000,000 sf+, cross-dock, 40’ clear, concrete, dock high, tilt-up warehouse/distribution building.
-The Project was intended to be a speculative project and, due to early project interest, was designed to accommodate a confidential client.
+CRG is developing a 1,000,000 sf+, cross-dock, 40’ clear, concrete, dock-high, tilt-up warehouse/distribution building for Costco.
+The Project was intended to be a speculative project and, due to early project interest, was designed to accommodate Costco.

 The Cubes at Tumwater includes a number of forward-thinking sustainable initiatives.
 Highlights include the following: